jvde-github/AIS-catcher/README.md

   <img src="https://user-images.githubusercontent.com/52420030/219856857-e0965190-1468-47b6-88ad-423b77c455ff.png" width="50%"/>
 </p>

-On the map page, clicking on a vessel will open a  **ship card** with details of the vesse.
+On the map page, clicking on a vessel will open a  **ship card** with details of the vessel.
 For smaller screens it can be minimized in the top bar (via the `^` symbol or by clicking on the header bar).
 The ship card will open minimized on mobile devices.
 In its maximized form, users can choose which rows will be visible in the minimized state.
 Additional options, such as looking up the vessel on aggregator sites, are available by clicking the three-dot icon on the ship card header.

 #### Validation
 The web-interface shows a "validation" indication at the left border of the ship card header.